 What is the ReStore?

-ReStores are a non-profit home improvement store and donation center that sell new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
+The ReStore is a non-profit home improvement store and donation center that sells new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
 Proceeds are used to support our partnership with families in building strength, stability and self-reliance through homeownership.

 Is Habitat for Humanity a Christian organization?

 Yes, we are a global nonprofit, ecumenical Christian housing organization.
 All who desire to be a part of this work are welcome, regardless of religious preference or background.
 We believe in building with people in need regardless of race or religion.
-We welcome volunteers and supporters from all backgrounds.
+We welcome homeowners, volunteers, and supporters from all backgrounds.